ThomasCochou/English_proficiency_prediction_NLP/README.md

   4 - Compute the accuracy of your system (the number of participant classified correctly) and plot the confusion matrix.

   5 - Try to improve your system (for example you can try to use GloVe instead of BoW).

+## Adjustments
+  - We could filter out stop words in `preprocessing.py` with NLTK.
+  - Looking for the importance of 'Mmmm' 'Hum' (reflexion)